muxi-ai/faissx/README.md

 # FAISSx (FAISS Extended)

-High-performance vector database proxy built with FAISS and ZeroMQ.
+> High-performance vector database proxy built with FAISS and ZeroMQ.

+## Run FAISS as a service for multi-server deployments

 ## Overview